saadtajwar/saadtajwar/README.md

   <a href="https://www.linkedin.com/in/saadtajwar/">LinkedIn</a>
 </p>

-- 🌱 I’m a recent graduate of UNC Chapel Hill where I received my Bachelor's degree in Computer Science
+- 🌱 I’m a graduate of UNC Chapel Hill where I received my Bachelor's degree in Computer Science
-- 👀 I’m interested in applying my knowledge and experience of computer science and software development in a professional setting
 - 💞️ I would love to work together on a coding project, especially in a hackathon!
-- 📫 Contact me via email: saads@unc.edu
+- 📫 Contact me via email: saadtajwar19@gmail.com

 <!---
 saadtajwar/saadtajwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.